 The odds of being on the business end of an IRS tax audit are pretty low.
 According to its 2018 Data Book, the Internal Revenue Service (IRS) has conducted fewer audits every year over the past decade.
 In 2016, they audited 0.7% of taxpayers, and that rate dropped to 0.62% in 2017.
 By 2018, the IRS only audited 0.59% of taxpayers.
-In theory, that means that your odds of getting audited are low.
-But audits aren’t determined by chance alone.
+However, audits aren’t determined by chance alone.
 Certain actions are IRS audit red flags, which can raise or reduce your odds of getting audited.
 So what can you do to prevent an audit?
 Read on to learn 16 IRS audit red flags, and how to avoid them.

 IRS audit red flags